Freshwaffle/Weather-Risk-Checker/README.md

 # Severe Weather Environment Diagnostics Hub
+## Possibly Moving This To A Legacy Version And Making This A Much Bigger Project

 An ingredient-based severe weather environment analysis and pattern-recognition tool built with NiceGUI and powered by Open-Meteo forecast data.